Centerville Senior High School

 Centerville Senior High School is a public high school located in Centerville, Indiana.
 It is the primary High School in the Centerville-Abington Community School Cooperation.
 The school serves students from the town of Centerville, Center Township, and Abington Township.

 Facilities

 The current high school building was built in 1961 with additions added in 1967,1976 and 1981.
 In 1994, the building was remodeled and up-dated.
 During the 2000–2002 school year, four new science rooms, a wellness center, and air conditioning were added.
 The structure now includes 36 classrooms, 4 industrial arts areas, a home economic area, 2 gymnasiums, a guidance area, a swimming pool, an auditorium, 3 computer labs, 2 music areas, a library, a kitchen, and a cafeteria.

 Athletics

 Centerville High School competes in the Tri-Eastern Conference.
 The Bulldogs have captured over 190 conference titles since joining in 1962.

 At the IHSAA State level, the Bulldogs have captured over 60 Sectional titles, 12 Regional titles, and been to 1 State Championship game.

+The Centerville High School marching band, known as the Centerville Blue Regiment, has been a frequent competitor in the Indiana State Fair Band Day since the 1940s.
+The group has earned consistent recognition in both the Central Indiana Track Show Association (CITSA) circuit and at Band Day.
+Since 2000, the Blue Regiment has placed in the Band Day Finals more than a dozen times, including a 2nd-place finish in 2021 with the show Jazz Magic.
+Other recent top placements include 4th place in 2007, 2009, 2013, and 2023, and 5th place in 2014, 2018, and 2022.
+The band has also earned multiple caption awards at Band Day, including Best Music, Best Visual, Best General Effect, and Best Auxiliary in Class AA.
+They currently have a winning streak of thirteen Class AA wins.
+The current staff includes Director Jonathan Lucy, Assistant Director/Visual Technician Emily Arndt, Auxiliary Director Lisa Mullen, Brass Technician Kurtis Stuckey, Woodwind Technician Tristan Migoski, Audio Technician/Sound Designer Katie Arndt, Percussion Technician Ashtyn Miles, and additional staff Cora Burton.